healthykitchen101/healthykitchen101.com/electric-skillets/reviews/crux/crux-electric-skillet-14620.md

 Dishwasher-Safe: Yes

-The Crux skillet has a cast aluminum pan which is more durable than a non-cast pan (+3).
-The pan is merely 2 mm (0.8 in) thick but it didn’t deform under high heat and it proved to have heated up very evenly (+1).
-We calculated the total capacity to be around 6.8 quarts but the usable volume should be 6 quarts as the label states.
+The Crux skillet has a **cast aluminum** pan which is more durable than a non-cast one (+3).
+The pan is only 2 mm (0.8 in) thick, but it didn’t deform under high heat and it heated up very evenly (+1).
+We calculated the total capacity to be around 6.8 quarts with a usable volume of 6 quarts as the label states.

 The skillet has a **ceramic non-stick coating** which is free of PTFE and PFOA (+2).
-Unfortunately, we found some tiny chippings on the coating’s surface (-0.5).
+We noticed some grainy specs on the coating’s surface but this could be normal since they didn’t form any chipping or crack after cooking.
+We did, however, find some tiny chippings which could indicate a lower quality assembly (-0.5).

 The pan along with the attached base are dishwasher-safe (+2).
 Unlike some other pans we tested, this one does not have a pouring spout.